 A student returning from a LOA must resume their calendar at the same point in the academic program.
 Because of this, the College will grant full tuition credit for the course a student is in should a LOA be granted mid-course.
 The student will be assessed the prevailing tuition and fees upon retaking the course.
 Financial aid recipients will continue to earn the financial aid previously awarded for the period upon their return.
 The financial aid is not subject to an increase or change in need.
 Students who return to a graduate program after five years or more must follow the curriculum of the current Course Catalogue.
 Students who return in fewer than five years may choose to follow either the curriculum that was in place when they first entered the degree or the current curriculum.
 Students should consult with their Department Chair or Program Director in selecting the curricular requirements that best meet their needs.

-Should a student need an extension for his/her LOA he/she must contact his/her Academic Advisor, Department Chair, or the Director of Student Services.
+Should a student need an extension for his/her LOA he/she must contact his/her Academic Advisor, Department Chair, or the Associate Dean for Student Success and Retention.
 If a student does not return as scheduled from a LOA, he/she is considered to be withdrawn as of the date the student began the LOA.

 For additional information, please contact the Division of Professional and Graduate Studies at (203) 773-8505.